 The NDP’s research shows a need for a total of 30 affordable homes, 12 in Flushing and 18 in Mylor for the period of the Plan to 2030: a mix of 70% affordable homes to rent and 30% affordable homes to buy or as shared ownership.
 This is supported by surveys and research carried out by the NDP over the past three years, including Cornwall Council’s own survey on our behalf of local housing needs.
 The affordable housing policy in the Plan reflects this and the Plan has been strongly endorsed by parishioners in the recent Regulation 14 statutory public consultation which took place between 13 July and 11 September 2020.

 In the past weeks the NDP team has tried to urge the Parish Council to make this information open to everyone in the Parish, but our letters and requests have gone unanswered.
 Instead, we have been told to pause our work on seeing the NDP through to completion, and it has been alleged that we have shared confidential information, including the letter that has appeared today.
 For the record, we have not.

-Our perception is that a minority of Parish Councillors have been working on this plan for 100% social rented homes, with officials of Cornwall Council, a landowner, and a Ward Councillor.
+Our perception is that a minority have been working on this plan with officials of Cornwall Council.
 There has been no consultation with the community.
 This apparent secrecy goes against Cornwall Council’s own policy of openness and public engagement.
 It seems that Mylor’s NDP is being ignored and could lead to house building being uncontrolled in the Parish for years to come.

 A consultant has been hired by the Parish Council to help complete the NDP, at cost, and we wish to get on with supporting that work.

-With this information now public, we encourage everyone to share this open letter and read Cornwall Council’s plans.
+With this information now public, we encourage everyone to support the NDP process.